poloey/02_uy27_dec_09/readme.md

 # id and class Attribute

 All html tag has `id` and `class` attribute. `id` use for uniquely select a html element in entire document.
 So there will be only one id in entire document.
-Id can be select by `#` sign.
+Id can be selected by `#` sign.
 Class can be used for selecting group of element.
-In css class is select by `.` sign
+In css, class is selected by `.` sign

 ## a